-Looking forward - Strategy and Objectives
+Looking forward - Strategy and Objectives for 2025

-- ✓ Secure additional funding for the Corporation and ensure exploration programs are completed on its concessions through private placements, joint venture agreements, or other financing activities; and - ✓ Utilize the funds raised to continue the development of the Neita Concession with the following objectives: - ➤ Continue to work with the Government of the Dominican Republic in order to convert the Neita Sur Concession to a Mineral Exploitation (Mining) permit; - Commence an Environmental and Social Impact Assessment covering the development of the oxide portion of the deposit and complete government and community consultations; - ➤ If sufficient funds are available, begin systematic exploration of the known sulphide targets at the Candelones Extension deposit in order to enhance available resources and provide baseline information for preliminary mine design; and - Establish a preliminary underground resource, basic mine plan, process flow sheet, and process plant design for the sulphide mineralization.
+- ✓ Secure additional funding for the Corporation through private placements or other financing activities to ensure that exploration programs are completed on the Neita Norte concession; and - ✓ Utilize the funds raised to continue the development of the Neita Sur Concession with the following objectives: - Continue to work with the Government of the Dominican Republic in order to convert Neita Sur Concession to a Mineral Exploitation (Mining) permit; - Commence an Environmental and Social Impact Assessment covering the development of the oxide portion of the deposit and complete government and community consultations; - If sufficient funds are available, begin systematic exploration of the known sulphide targets at the Candelones Extension deposit in order to enhance available resources and provide baseline information for preliminary mine design; and - Establish a preliminary underground resource, basic mine plan, process flow sheet, and process plant design for the sulphide mineralization

-In early 2022, the Corporation submitted an application to convert a part of the Neita Concession to a Mineral Exploitation (Mining) permit.
+In early 2022, the Corporation submitted an application to convert the southern half of the Neita Concession into a Mineral Exploitation (Mining) permit: the "Neita Sur" area.
 The Corporation's long-term objective is to establish sustainable operations within the Neita Sur Concession for the benefit of all stakeholders.
-The application has passed exhaustive governmental reviews including two periods for public comments, the second and final of which closed on June 5, 2022.
+The application has passed exhaustive governmental reviews including two periods for public comments, the second and final of which closed in Q2/2022.
 No material comments were received from the public.
-The technical review by the General Directorate of Mining ("DGM") has been completed and all questions were addressed by Unigold or its consultants.
-The application was forwarded to the Ministry of Energy and Mines ("MEM") for review and subsequent Ministerial approval.
-In Q4 2023, the application was forwarded to the President's office with a recommendation for approval.
-The Corporation is hopeful that this Exploitation Concession Licence will be granted in 2024, but the process remains constrained by the DR government schedules and there can be no surety that the concession will be granted in a timely manner.
+The technical review by the General Directorate of Mining ("DGM") has been completed and all questions were addressed by Unigold or its' consultants in Q1/2023.
+The application was forwarded to the Ministry of Energy and Mines for review and approval.
+A subsequent review process by the Ministry of Energy and Mines was completed in Q2/2023.
+The application was forwarded to the Executive Branch of the government in early Q3/2023 with a recommendation that the conversion of the area to an Exploitation Concession proceed.
+The application is at the final stage of the process and requires Presidential approval.
+The Corporation is hopeful that this Exploitation Concession Licence will eventually be granted but the process remains constrained by the DR government schedules and there can be no surety that the concession will be granted in a timely manner.